SukritaEarn/django-polls/README.md

 This project is consist of two sites.

     1. A site that lets people view polls and vote them.

     2. An admin site that you can add, change, and delete polls.

 ## Requirements

 The application requires
- * Python 3.6 or newer
- * Django 2.1.2 or newer
 * Python add-on modules as in [requirements.txt](requirements.txt)

 ## Installing